SzymonKowieski/SzymonKowieski/README.md

 ### Introduction:  :man_astronaut:

 Meet **Szymon Kowieski**, a seasoned professional currently working as a **Senior Specialist in R&D** department at welding industry.
-Despite his extensive experience and accomplishments in his current role, Szymon has set his sights on a new career path: becoming a front-end developer.
+Despite his extensive experience and accomplishments in his current role (15 years in one company!), Szymon has set his sights on a new career path: becoming a front-end developer.
 With a strong foundation and a burning passion for web development, Szymon is embarking on an exciting journey of continuous learning and skill acquisition.

 ### Background: :sunglasses:
 As a Senior Specialist, Szymon has demonstrated exceptional expertise and proficiency in his field.
 His years of experience have honed his analytical and problem-solving skills, allowing them to tackle complex challenges with finesse.
 Throughout his career, Szymon has garnered recognition for his ability to lead and collaborate with cross-functional teams, driving successful project outcomes and delivering high-quality results.